irvirv/bootstrap5-confirm-popover/README.md

 # Bootstrap 5 Confirm Popover

-A lightweight JavaScript plugin to create confirmation popovers using Bootstrap 5's native Popover — no jQuery required.
+A lightweight JavaScript plugin to create small confirmation popovers using Bootstrap 5's native Popover — no jQuery required.
+These appear more compact than most other solutions I've seen that use Bootstrap 5.

 ## Usage